Variety Steps In Where Health Care Ends

 8. Administrative fees or operational costs

-9. Vehicles - except: Sunshine Family Van program and Van conversions including van ramp and tie downs to a max. $7500.00
+9. Vehicles - except: Sunshine Family Van program and van conversions (including van ramp and tie downs) to a maximum of $7,500

 10. Medical services plans, premiums, deductibles